 Price Volatility.
-Because each Portfolio invests in securities of U.S. and foreign companies, as applicable, you should understand the risks of investing in securities before purchasing Units.
+Each Portfolio invests in securities of U.S. and foreign companies, you should understand the risks of investing in securities before purchasing Units.
 These risks include the risk that the financial condition of the company or the general condition of the securities markets may worsen and the value of the securities (and therefore Units) will fall.
 Securities are especially susceptible to general market movements.
 The value of securities often rises or falls rapidly and unpredictably as market confidence and perceptions of companies change.
 These perceptions are based on factors including expectations regarding government economic policies, inflation, interest rates, economic expansion or contraction, political climates and economic or banking crises.
 The value of Units will fluctuate with the value of the securities in a Portfolio and may be more or less than the price you originally paid for your Units.
 As with any investment, we cannot guarantee that the performance of a Portfolio will be positive over any period of time.
 Because the Portfolios are unmanaged, the Trustee will not sell securities in response to market fluctuations as is common in managed investments.
-In addition, because your portfolio may hold a relatively small number of stocks, you may encounter greater market risk than in a more diversified investment.